idelchi/godyl/docs/configuration/tools.md

 📤 Exports as: `{{ .Version }}`

 The version of the tool to download.
 Will be inferred by the source type if not provided.
+When provided without `*`, the value is used as an exact release tag for API-backed sources.

 Simple form: